gbv/k10plus-items/README.md

 ## Description

-The file `kxp-libraries.tsv` contains a table of all libraries participating at K10plus, sorted by ILN (source: <https://wiki.k10plus.de/display/K10PLUS/Teilnehmende+Einrichtungen+am+K10plus>).
+The file `kxp-libraries.tsv` contains a table of all libraries participating at K10plus, sorted by ILN (source: <https://wiki.k10plus.de/display/K10PLUS/Teilnehmende+Einrichtungen+am+K10plus>) and unique by ELN.
 It consists of four columns:

 - ILN
 - ELN